GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 ## Demo

-A demo on Glitch will walk you through how partitioned cookies work and how you can inspect them in DevTools.
+This demo will walk you through how partitioned cookies work and how you can inspect them in DevTools.

 Site A embeds an iframe from Site B which uses JavaScript to set two cookies: a partitioned and unpartitioned cookie.
 Site B displays all cookies accessible from that location using [`document.cookie`](https://developer.mozilla.org/docs/Web/API/Document/cookie).